Cohort Analysis of the Educational Trajectory of Advanced Achievers in Massachusetts

 In a matter or weeks, new ed tech tools were added and integrated, training for subject matter coaches launched, and students were becoming engaged in a whole new way of differentiated learning using a combination of classroom teaching and technology training all supported by detailed student performance data.

 By the end of the first school year, students had submitted 1,000,000 online problems and all teachers were using these new tools.
 Students skills gaps were systematically closed and math skills advanced climbing from grade levels below.

-Expand Enrollment while Creating a Culture of Inclusion and Bullying Free Zone
+Expand Enrollment while Creating a Bully Free Culture of Inclusion